Mulendeshi/Mulendeshi/README.md

  ## Education and Accomplishments.
 * For my Educational primary, junior, and senior Secondary in Zambia.
 After graduating High School, I decided to study Computer Science away from home.
 For my varsity degree, I decided to pursue it in Botswana at the **Botswana International University of Science and Technology (_BIUST_)** and I was studying **Computer Science and Software Engineering**.
 My accomplishments would be that I have the ability to adapt and learn new things.
-I am also proud to say I withstood the hurdles that come with studying in BIUST for 4 years, And I am also proud that I got to study in BIUST as it has taught me important lessons.
+I am also proud to say I withstood the hurdles that come with studying in BIUST for 4 years, And I am also proud that I got to study in BIUST as it has taught me many important lessons that have allowed me to grow as a person and as an aspiring developer.

 * During my studies in **BIUST** I acquired some basic software development knowledge.
 Tools and technologies needed to accomplish some software development.

-## Ambitions for the Future
-* My future goals are to become my best version.
-I also aim to finish the Engineering Residency Program with [Africa Code Academy](https://africacode.org)  without a hitch.